What is Usability Testing? Types, Benefits, Examples and More

 Usability testing vs. user acceptance testing.
 Both tests yield helpful information about how the product works.
 User acceptance testing confirms that the product and its features function as intended.
 For example, user acceptance testing would validate that a user can create an account, receive a confirmation email, log in and can begin using features of a registered user.
 Usability testing gauges the user’s opinions or expectations of the app, such as that the registration process takes too long or seems unnecessary altogether.
 The former validates functionality and requirements, while the latter provides user perspective of that functionality.

 Usability testing vs. UI/GUI testing.
 User interface/graphical user interface testing assesses the front end of the product to make sure the look matches the applicable requirements and standards.
 Usability testing might involve a user assessing the comfortability or friendliness of the GUI, which is a different objective, but it goes beyond that.
-Usability testing also makes sure the product functionality is easy for the customer to use, not just that it is visually appealing to them.
+Usability studies also make sure the product functionality is easy for the customer to use, not just that it is visually appealing to them.

 Types of usability testing